 We have built a strong consortium with researchers from institutes and academic institutions.
 Participating municipalities are especially important for the programme.
 Senior researchers are supplemented with doctoral students who will largely work in the municipal organisations.
 This means that research is based on needs and that municipalities have increased opportunity to absorb new research.

 Competence requirements are high.
 The Mistra InfraMaint programme aims to halve the competence shortage.
 That makes knowledge sharing a very important part of the programme.
 We plan for both seminars and web-based educational sections, as well as developing new approaches and methods to make knowledge more accessible and the area maintenance more attractive.

-A first dialogue arena on procurement is planned for August 29.
+A first dialogue arena on procurement will be held August 29.
 Topic for the day: ongoing contracts.read more